Obama warns U.S. Congress against more sanctions on Iran

 "I am not, repeat not, suggesting that we are on immediate war footing should negotiations with Iran fail," he noted.
 "The bottom line is this: We may not get there, but we have a chance to resolve the nuclear issue peacefully."

-Republican and Democratic lawmakers are moving forward with a new sanctions bill, and some expressed offence at Obama's remarks.
+Republican and Democratic lawmakers are moving forward with a new sanctions bill, and some expressed offense at Obama's remarks.

 "Iran is a state sponsor of terror with an abysmal human rights record, and yet President Obama is so committed to his negotiations with this regime that he is vowing to veto tougher sanctions," House Speaker John Boehner said in a statement.